sDiv - Second call for workshops opened

-sDiv has just opened its first call for workshops, postdoctoral fellowships and sabbaticals.
-You can download the guidelines below and we will provide the templates here as well soon.
-Feel free to contact our sDiv coordinator, Dr. Marten Winter, if there are any questions.
+sDiv has just opened its second call for workshops.
+You can download the guidelines below and we will provide the templates here as well.
+Feel free to contact our sDiv coordinator Marten Winter if there are any questions.

-Please submit your proposals before April 1, 2013.
+Please submit your proposals before April 1, 2014 to Marten Winter.

 sDiv – Call for Research Proposals